Floursbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 This makes comparing flours simple: higher T-number = more bran = darker colour = stronger flavour = more minerals.
 Lower T-number = purer endosperm = whiter colour = more neutral taste = less interference with fine structure.

-See [table-international-classification] for how Polish T-types align with French, German, Italian and UK naming conventions.
+How Polish T-types align with French, German, Italian and UK naming conventions is shown in the table below.

 2. The protein story: gluten strength and application